Tuesday, January 9th, 2018

 • LIBA, Chennai (Application Link)

 FORE school of Management is my personal favorite in this category.
 It typically has cutoff in the mid 80s.

-NIRMA (last date to apply was 7th Jan – has been extended) is also a good option with cutoff around 80.
+NIRMA (last date to apply is TODAY – 9th Jan) is also a good option with cutoff around 80.